barmstrong/bitcoin-android/README.md

 Bitcoin Wallet is based on the [bitcoinj](http://code.google.com/p/bitcoinj/) library by Mike Hearn at Google.
 He deserves some very special thanks!

 It also makes use of the [zxing](http://code.google.com/p/zxing/) library for processing QR codes.
-The icon was created by the folks at [visualpharm.com](http://www.visualpharm.com/).
+The icon was created by [visualpharm.com](http://www.visualpharm.com/).

 License
 -------